-The Saskatchewan Games Council, along with Flying Dust First Nation, the City of Meadow Lake, and the 2026 Host Society, can’t wait to bring this event to life.
+The Saskatchewan Games Council looks forward to joining in this historic partnership with Flying Dust First Nation, the City of Meadow Lake, and the 2026 Saskatchewan Winter Games Host Society to stage an unforgettable celebration of sport, volunteerism, and community.

 To provide an athlete-centered multi-sport experience that compliments provincial sport governing bodies, long term athlete and coach developmental plans, generally in the LTAD ‘Train to Train’ stage of development.